Mariede/zenos/README.md

  * Array containing **all the elements** that exists inside the map (map elements).
  * Can be structures, walls, towers, doors, keys, food, ornaments, objects, monsters, ...
  * If it has a life property, can use a moving "aggro" algoritm.
+ * Can have actions like shoot or hit.

 ### Json element
  * **id**: Mandatory.
 A number that specifies a unique identifier for the element.